Frequently Asked Questions

 Provide something interesting for the interviewer during your on-site interview:

 Not necessarily.
-Your senior year schedule must synchronize multiple priorities, but an “advanced” anesthesia experience should be considered optional.
+Your senior year schedule must synchronize multiple priorities, and an “advanced” anesthesia experience should be considered optional.
 Remember you will have 36 months of continuous training/education to become an anesthesiologist; your experience during your senior year of medical school will pale in comparison.
 Instead, it is recommended that you use elective time to gain additional insights and experience in key physiological systems (e.g., pulmonary, cardiology, nephrology, EKG interpretation, etc).

 Should I do a research rotation in the department?

-Do research because you are curious, you want to learn more about the scientific method or you are excited about a particular question or investigational project at the Medical School.
+Do research because you are curious, you want to learn more about the scientific method, or you are excited about a particular question or investigational project at the Medical School.
 In general, it is not necessary to do research as an obligatory merit component of an application packet.

 What about "couples matches"?

 This is increasingly common.
 It does require some additional time, thought, and organization on your part.
 Both people will need an honest appraisal of their academic record as well as the current competition within their chosen specialty.
-Speak to the faculty in your department about a best strategy for you and your partner.
+Speak to the faculty in your department about the best strategy for you and your partner.